 Apple TV: http://www.apple.com/accessibility/tvos

 As a developer, there are a number of things that you can do to make your app more accessible to users of VoiceOver.
 Apple has provided guides for developers on how to make their applications accessible.

 - Matt Legend Gemmell has written a guide for iOS app developers on how to provide VoiceOver accessibility support for visually impaired users.
 It includes both technical information and also a discussion on how to approach accessibility, as well as points to be aware of.
 The guide is here: http://mattgemmell.com/accessibility-for-iphone-and-ipad-apps

 - David Ronnqvist has written a number of guides to making iOS apps accessible to VoiceOver users: http://ronnqvi.st

 - How to Build Accessible iOS Apps by Donald Burr: notes created from Episode 364 of the NosillaCast Mac Podcast

-- The AppleVis Forums containts a dedicated area for app developers to seek and share information on accessible app development.
+- The AppleVis Forum contains a dedicated area for app developers to seek and share information on accessible app development.
 View the App Development Forum.

-Please use the contact form on this site if you need more information or would like to submit your app for testing and evaluation or know of any additional resources that should be added to this page.
+Please use the contact form on this site if you need more information, would like to submit your app for testing and evaluation or know of any additional resources that should be added to this page.